• twitter-icon

 • Making special provisions for the following states: Arunachal Pradesh, Assam, Jammu and Kashmir, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh and Uttarakhand.

-• On model law on GST, Principal of levy of GST and the principals which will govern the Place of Supply.
+• On model law on GST, the Principal of levy of GST and the principles which will govern the Place of Supply.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."